yingshaoxo/University_Notes/electrical-engineering/response.md

 Here we talk about response.

-Generally, you must give something first, then you can get a response.
+Generally, you must give something first, then you can get response.

-In this way, in electrical circuit, every time I change that circuit, I'll get different response or result.
+In this way, in electrical circuit, every time we change that circuit, we'll get different response or result.

-In English courses, I've learned `natural response` and `step response`, but if you ask me what are those things, for my poor understanding, I can't tell you.
+In English courses, We've learned `natural response` and `step response`, but if you ask me what those things are, for my poor understanding, I can't tell you.

 ___